 The Hurun Rich List for 2012 found that nearly 50 percent of China's top 1,000 high net worth individuals saw their assets decline.
 The report also found that 77 percent of entrepreneurs had listed companies which dipped in market value.

-- Lost Verdict
+- The Lost Novel

 - Sign up to receive our free daily newsletter

 - Kissinger: China, U.S. Must 'Lead in Cooperation'